greenido/AppsScriptBests/README.md

 AppsScriptBests
 ===============

 A little repo to keep track on Google Apps scripts.
-Mainly, to see what are a good ways to solve common challanges.
+Mainly, to see what are a good ways to solve common challenges.

 See: http://greenido.wordpress.com/?s=apps+script to read more.
 <h4>Few Examples</h4>